javahippie/javahippie.net/_posts/2024-08-15-testing-localdatetime-now-in-java.md

 categories: java spring
 ---

 When writing unit tests, we expect the classes under test to be in a certain state that we can set up in our test.
 A dynamic state, which is initialised in the class itself, makes our unit testing life much harder.
-In this short post I will share my approach to making classes use `LocalDateTime.now()` to get the current date time more testable in a Spring Boot application.
+In this short post I will share my approach to make classes using `LocalDateTime.now()` more testable in a Spring Boot application.

 ## The issue
 We want to write a unit test for the following class: